monad-developers/monad-miniapp-template/README.md

 ## Cloning the Template

-You can the following command to clone the Mini App template to your local machine:
+You can use the following command to clone the Mini App template to your local machine:

 ```
 git clone https://github.com/monad-developers/monad-miniapp-template.git